ecmwf/ecflow/releng/dockit/INSTRUCTIONS.md

 4. Packages ecflow as a Debian package (`cmake --build --target package`).

+With the default preset, `linux.gcc.server.release`, the package declares the runtime libraries its binaries link against as dependencies, as derived by `dpkg-shlibdeps`.
+This requires the `file` utility in the build environment image.

 The resulting `.deb` is copied into the output directory, which defaults to `ecflow-server/` (`${PWD}/ecflow-server`).
 This is the same directory used as the Docker build context in Step 2, so no manual copy is needed with default settings.
 Creating the package with a different `--output_dir` means the package must be moved into `ecflow-server/`